 - Our Ghosts Are Different: Even after his death, his spirit is bound to the Gate and he will protect it in an hour of need.
 As Redcloak pointed out, he and the ghost-martyrs are not traditional ghosts or even undead, but some kind of positive-energy spirits.
 In all likelihood, they're Deathless, positive energy undead from the Eberron setting.

-- The Paladin: He is even the founder of an order of paladins.
+- The Paladin: He's the founder of an order of paladins.

-- Posthumous Character: As a non-spellcaster, full-on human who was already getting on in years when the Gates were made, he's long gone as the story opens, though his spirit remains.
+- Posthumous Character: As a non-main-spellcaster, full-on human who was already getting on in years when the Gates were made, he's long gone as the story opens, though his spirit remains.

 - Samurai: As a Wutai-flavored paladin.
 Which is good, as the actual D&D samurai class is infamously terrible.

-- Smite Evil: A class feature.
-As a high-level paladin, Xykon notes that the other ghosts just sting, while his "packs a wallop".
+- Smite Evil: A class feature for a high-level paladin.
+Xykon notes that the other ghosts just sting, while his "packs a wallop".

 - The Stoic: His teammates describe him as being stiff and walking in stoic silence most of the time.
 The single scene where his wife appears shows him worrying slightly less about duty, suggesting that it was Mijung's death that caused him to be so hardassed.

-Powerful human wizard, helped to build the Gates.
-Guarded the Gate in the Redmountain Hills with a huge dungeon and powerful magical wards.
+A powerful human wizard who helped to build the Gates.
+He guarded the Gate in the Redmountain Hills with a huge dungeon and powerful magical wards.
 Xykon defeated him in a mages' duel and took over his dungeon.

 - Crystal Prison: Soul-bound by Xykon inside a gem.